Hexatona/AITTSMaker/readme.md

  - Now it doesn't create thousands of files, and works entirely in memory.
 Also no longer uses FFMPEG.
  - Slightly better at eliminating end-of-sentence hallucinations
  - Prevents too-long text generations, and breaks them up.
 (They hallucinate if it gets too long)
+ - Text is now normalized, making it way WAY less likely to die when converting from html to text.

 ## How to use